Class: DLinked::List

 • index (Integer)

-The index before which the new element should be inserted.
+The index before which to insert the new element.

 • value (Object)